-These are essential commands to do HTTP, HTTPS or FTP requests to remote servers.
-It allows you to download files or whole web pages, even recursively (it literally allows us to make a “copy” of a website, including images).
-It supports cookies and allows you to send POST requests, in addition to “simulate a” user agent, use a http proxy or even a SOCKS4/5 proxy.
+These are essential commands for making HTTP, HTTPS, or FTP requests to remote servers.
+They allow you to download files or download entire web pages, even recursively (which allows to make a literal “copy” of a website, including images).
+They support cookies and allow POST requests to be sent, in addition to being able to “simulate” a user agent, use an HTTP proxy or even a SOCKS4/5 proxy.

-One of the most common utilities in integration with Pandora FMS, is to verify the contents of a specific web page.
-Because wget/curl allows us to download the entire contents of a web, it is easy to compare the MD5 of that content with a value previously verified.
-If it changes, it means that the Web has been altered.
+One of the most common utilities in integration with Pandora FMS, is to verify the content of a specific WEB page.
+Since wget/curl allows you to download the full content of a website, it is easy to compare the MD5 of that content with a previously verified value.
+If it changes, the WEB was in fact altered.

-Network command identifies all TCP connections and UDP open on a machine.
-Besides this, it allows us to know the following information:
+Network command that identifies all TCP and UDP connections opened on a machine.
+In addition to this, it allows you to find out the following information:

-- Routing tables to meet our network interfaces and its outputs.
+- Path charts to learn about your network interfaces and their outputs.

-- Ethernet statistics that show sent and received packages and possible errors.
+- Ethernet statistics that show the packets sent, those received and possible errors.

-- To know the id of the process that is being used by the connection.
+- Know the ID of the process being used by the connection.

-Netstat is another basic command as Ping that meets many elementary functions.
-Some of the elements, that Pandora FMS agents use to get information of the system, are the traffic statistics, the number of open connections and most importantly, the number of closing pending connections or in a settlement process.
-Unusual growth in these metrics can be a serious problem, and it may be due to a performance problem on our server or even an external attack.
+Netstat is another basic command like Ping that fulfills many elementary functions.
+Some of the elements that Pandora FMS agents use to obtain system information are traffic statistics, the number of open connections and, most importantly, the number of connections pending closure or in the process of being established.
+Unusual growth in these metrics can be a serious problem and may be due to a server performance issue or even an external attack.

 Whois (Unix/ Windows)

-This network command is used to query data domains: to find out who owns the domain, when that domain expires, to view the configured logs, contact details, etc. Its use is highly recommended to contact the administrators of the domains or when incidents of migration of services such as mail and web happen.
+This network command is used to query data on domains, such as to find out who owns the domain, when the domain expires, to see configured records, contact details, etc. Its use is highly recommended to contact domain administrators or in case of incidents of mail and web service migrations.

-To use ‘whois’ on Windows you need to download the software from this url: https://technet.microsoft.com/en-us/sysinternals/whois.aspx
+To use ‘whois’ in Windows, it is necessary to download the software from this url:

 Command to run terminals on remote machines safely.
-SSH allows any user to run a console just by registering and entering his credentials.
-So you can run the commands you want as if you were in local.
+SSH allows any user to run a console by simply registering and entering their credentials.
+So you may run the commands you want as if it were local.

 More details you need to know about SSH:

-- To enable a remote computer to connect to our server via SSH, an SSH server must be installed and set up as FreeSSHd.
+- To allow a remote computer to connect to your server through SSH, an SSH server must be installed and configured as FreeSSHd.

-- SSH also allows to obtain an interactive remote Shell, execute remote commands and copy files in both directions.
+- SSH allows, in addition to obtaining an interactive remote shell, to execute remote commands and copy files in both directions.

-- Last but not least, SSH is the natural replacement of classic tools like Telnet or FTP, and has become a basic tool in the administration of systems over the years.
-It is extremely powerful despite its complex combinations of symmetric encryption and authentication schemes, and verification, and it is the target of continuous attacks.
+- It should not be forgotten that SSH is the natural replacement for classic tools such as Telnet or FTP, and that it has become the basic system management tool over the years.
+It is extremely powerful and despite its complex combinations of symmetric encryption and authentication and verification schemes, it is the target of continuous attacks.

-Pandora FMS uses SSH in different ways, and gives you the possibility to run remote commands.
-For security, we need the user to establish an authentication scheme based on certificates, which allows remote execution connections from a machine so that these connections can be made without requiring any password.
-It’s convenient, but something complex to implement.
-Therefore, in the Enterprise version, our satellite server allows multiple remote executions to different hosts in a much more optimized and comfortable way.
-This allows us to make hundreds of checks per second.
+Pandora FMS uses SSH in different ways, and offers the possibility to execute remote commands.
+For security, we need the user to establish a certificate-based authentication scheme, which allows remote execution connections to be made from a machine without requiring a password.
+It’s easy, but a little complex to implement.
+Therefore, in the Enterprise version, our Satellite Server allows you to make multiple remote executions to different hosts easily and in a much more optimized way.
+This allows you to do hundreds of check-ups per second.

-It is one of the “basic” tools of network commands, and when used right, goes on to become a great ally for network administrators, system administrators or programmers.
+It is another network-command “basic” tool, which if used correctly becomes a great ally for network administrators, system administrators or programmers.

-TCPDump is an advanced command used to inspect traffic from different interfaces of a machine so you can get the exchanged packages.
-You can dump output to file so then you can analyse it with more powerful sniffers and graphical interfaces such as Wireshark.
-For Windows, you must use WinDump.
+TCPDump is an advanced command used to inspect the traffic from different machine interfaces in order to obtain the exchanged packets.
+You may dump the output to a file and then analyze it with other more powerful sniffers and with graphical interfaces such as Wireshark.
+For Windows, use WinDump.

-- The grep command power is taken to the network.
+- The power of the grep command is taken to the network.

-- It is a TCPDump with a substring text filter in real time.
+- It is a TCPDump with a real-time text substring filter.

-- It has a very powerful filtering system for regular expressions and it is typically used to process files generated by tcpdump, wireshark, etc.
+- It has a very powerful regular expression filtering system and is usually used to process files generated by tcpdump, wireshark, etc.

-- It is a communication package filter over HTTP, SMTP, FTP, DNS and other protocols.
+- It is a filter of communication packages on http, SMTP, FTP, DNS and other protocols.

-NMAP is considered the father of the general network scanners.
-Although today there are more reliable tools for some tasks (like Fping), NMAP is a very versatile tool for scanning networks.
-It is used to determine which hosts are alive in a network and to do different ways of scanning.
+NMAP is considered the father of general network scanners.
+Although today there are more reliable tools for some tasks (eg: Fping), NMAP is still a very versatile tool for scanning networks.
+It is used to determine which hosts are alive on a network and to perform scans in different ways.

 echo -e “GET http://pandorafms.com HTTP/1.0\n\n” | nc pandorafms.com 80

-The ‘lsof‘ command is not only used as a network tool, but also is used to identify which files have an open process.
-In Unix environments, a file can be a network connection, so that is used to know which ports have an open particular running process, something extremely useful in specific cases.
+The ‘lsof‘ command is not only used as a network tool, it also identifies which files have a process open.
+In UNIX environments, a file can be a network connection, so it is useful to know which ports are open to a specific process in execution, something extremely helpful in some cases.

-It can also be used to find out how many open files a process has, it has nothing to do with the network, but it sure can be helpful.
+It can also be used to find out how many files a process has open.
+It has nothing to do with the network, but I’m sure it can be useful.

-Special command to obtain traffic statistics.
-It has a ncurses interface (text) to analyze real-time traffic passing through an interface.
-It allows you to work at low-level and to see what pairs of connections are established on each machine, and to see in detail the traffic connection of every pair, all in real-time.
-It is very useful if you notice something wrong with your machine and you do not know what traffic is going through it.
+Specialized command to get traffic statistics.
+It has an ncurses (text) interface for real-time analysis of traffic going through an interface.
+It allows you to work at a low level and see what connection pairs are established on each machine, seeing in detail the traffic per connection pair, all this in real time.
+Very useful if you detect something unusual on your machine and do not know what traffic is going through it.

-We hope this list of network commands was of interest to you.
-Are you missing a network command?
-Do not hesitate to let us know so we can include it in this list.
+We hope you found this network command list interesting.
+Do you miss any network commands?
+Please let us know so we can include it in this list.